Locations:

 What are monocytes?

-Monocytes are a type of white blood cell (leukocytes) that reside in your blood and tissues to find and destroy germs (viruses, bacteria, fungi and protozoa) and eliminate infected cells.
-Monocytes call on other white blood cells to help treat injury and prevent infection.
+Monocytes are a type of white blood cell (leukocyte) in your blood and tissues.
+As essential fighters in your immune system, monocytes find and destroy germs (viruses, bacteria, fungi and protozoa) and eliminate infected cells.
+Monocytes also call on other white blood cells to help treat injury and prevent infection.

 Advertisement